-The Government of Saskatchewan ("Saskatchewan") and Infrastructure, Communities and Intergovernmental Affairs ("Canada") have entered into an Administrative Agreement enabling Saskatchewan to receive funding from the renewed federal Gas Tax Fund (GTF) for a 10-year term: 2014-15 through 2023-24.
+Saskatchewan and Canada entered into an administrative agreement enabling the provincial government to continue to receive funding from the federal GTF for a 10-year term: 2014-15 through 2023-24.

-The 2013-2014 federal budget stated that $21.8 billion will flow to Canadian municipalities over 10 years through the renewed GTF, providing predictable, long-term stable funding for Canadian municipalities to help them build and revitalize their local public infrastructure while helping to create jobs and contributing to long-term prosperity.
-The GTF will be indexed at two per cent annually to be applied in $100 million increments.
+The 2013-2014 federal budget stated that $21.8 billion will flow to Canadian municipalities over 10 years through the renewed GTF.
+This provides predictable, long-term, stable funding for Canadian municipalities to help them build and revitalize their local public infrastructure while helping to create jobs and contributing to long-term prosperity.
+The program is now permanent and is indexed at two per cent annually, applied in $100 million increments.

 - Local Road and Bridges